benhj/knoxcrypt/README.md

 ##### What is it?

 - an encrypted container format
+- currently supports AES, Serpent, CAST-256, RC6, Twofish and MARS encryption algorithms
+- further utilizes scrypt for key derivation
-- containers can be created as sparse for better space manageability
+- can create sparse containers
-- employs a very simple and custom developed filesystem (see wiki!)
+- employs a very simple and custom developed filesystem (see wiki -- NOTE TO SELF: OUTDATED!)
 - TeaSafe containers can be browsed using either of the provided shell or gui interfaces
-- alternatively, you can implement your own.
 - can also use the provided FUSE-layer for more realistic filesystem interoperability
-- utilizes XTEA, a publicly documented and easily understood cipher
-- further utilizes the scrypt algorithm for key derivation

 ### Compiling